 Each of the movies stated above is testimony of Oldman’s prowess as an intense actor capable of pulling off any role.
 Even if we consider his early works, they were all signs of how significant his name was going to become in the world of acting later on.
 Some of them are ‘Air Force One,’ ‘Hannibal,’ ‘State of Grace,’ ‘Léon: The Professional,’ ‘Bram Stoker’s Dracula,’ and ‘Prick Up Your Ears.’
 Having mesmerized generations of viewers with his performances, it is not unusual to want to know about Oldman’s upcoming projects.

-2. Slow Horses Season 5 (2025)
+1. Slow Horses Season 5 (2025) & Season 6 (TVA)

-The hit dark and humorous Apple TV+ series has been renewed for its fourth season.
+The hit dark and humorous Apple TV+ series has been renewed for its fifth season.
 ‘Slow Horses’ is based on Mick Herron’s novel series Slough House and explores a band of misfit MI5 agents who are dumped by the organization into a department that is addressed as Slough House.
 Even though the department serves as a dumping ground for agents who have made blunders in their espionage careers, Slough House still serves to protect England from domestic and foreign threats, led by its short-tempered boss, Jackson Lamb (Gary Oldman).

 Read More: How Much of David Fincher’s Mank is True?